wp-plugins/amr-ical-events-list/readme.txt

 If anyone would like to offer some translations, please do.
 The Code Styling Localisation Plugin is very useful for this.
 PLease send me both the .mo and .po files for your language.

 == Changelog ==
+= Version 4.0.17 =
+* Fix: 'allday' was not detected quite correctly for multi days in ics files - fixed
+* Fix: when months were used, pagination had the same increment for more and much more - fixed.
+* Changes: some minor tweaks to admin screens.

 = Version 4.0.16 =
 * Fix: categories with spaces in the name are not liked by css classes.
 Need the names not the slugs for wordpress queries, so names are now 'sluggified' when used as a css class.
 Note: you can also use t## where ## is the categrory or taxonomy id (css classes do not like numbers either).
 * Update: French translation from fxbenard